tams.identify

 tams.identify#

 Identify clouds in 2-D (lat/lon) or 3-D (lat/lon + time) cloud-top temperature data ctt.
-The 235 K contours returned (first list) serve to identify cloud elements (CEs).
+The returned list of polygon dataframes serves to identify cloud elements (CEs).
 In a given frame from this list, each row corresponds to a certain CE.

 This is the first step in a TAMS workflow.